JanSharp/quick-adjustable-inserters/notes.md

   - [ ] add force restriction
 - [ ] what should happen if the inserter gets rotated while the grid/overlay is active?
 - [ ] update existing grids/arrows/invisible entities whenever tech level or inserter prototype changes
+- [ ] listen to destroy events to switch to idle as soon as possible